What to expect after Surgery & Potential Complication

 What Results Can I Expect After Surgery?

-Immediately after surgery, you will experience some temporary swelling and bruising in your eyebrow and forehead areas, which could last for up to 10 days.
-The initially night, it’s important to rest with your head elevated.
+Immediately after surgery, you will experience some temporary swelling and bruising in your eyebrow and forehead areas, which might possibly last for up to 10 days.
+The originally night, it’s important to rest with your head elevated.
 You can use a cold compress to help control swelling.
-You could also experience mild discomfort at the surgical site, which is typically controlled with doctor prescribed oral medications.
+You might possibly also experience mild discomfort at the surgical site, which is typically controlled with doctor prescribed oral medications.
 Head dressings and drain tubes (if used) are removed within a few days after surgery.
 You can usually take a shower and wash your hair a few days later.
-When healing begins, you could experience numbing and itching at the incision sites.
+When healing begins, you might possibly experience numbing and itching at the incision sites.
 Most patients recover from traditional brow lift surgery in about 2 weeks.
 Recovery time can be even faster with endoscopic brow lift surgery.
-At this point, you could feel the Endotine Forehead device under the skin and experience some increased sensitivity in the area until the bioabsorbable material goes away.
+At this point, you might possibly feel the Endotine Forehead device under the skin and experience some increased sensitivity in the area until the bioabsorbable material goes away.

 Complications of brow lifts depend on the technique used.